dataset-ninja/full-body-tiktok-dancing-dataset/ABSTRACT.md

-Dataset includes 2615 images of a segmented dancing people.
+The **Segmentation Full Body TikTok Dancing Dataset** includes 2615 images of a segmented dancing people.
 Videos of people dancing from [TikTok](https://www.tiktok.com/) were dowloaded and cut into frames.
 On each frame, all the dancing people were selected in Photoshop.